It's only two inspections

 - Toho system will be checked to ensure dirt, sand and debris did not enter the existing system.
 If so, system will be cleaned by the builder.

-- Meter boxes are not allowed in driveways or sidewalks.
-Water/reuse meter box must be level and at top of sod grade.
-Lid should fit correctly with no damage to the box.
+- Meter boxes shall not be installed in driveways, sidewalks, or any other paved area.
+Boxes must be level with sod grade and backfilled completely.
+Meter box lids should fit correctly with no damage to the box or lid.

-- Tree root balls cannot be planted within 5’ of Toho owned infrastructure.
+- Tree root balls shall not be planted within 5’ of any Toho owned infrastructure.

 - No invasive exotic plant species are allowed in the landscaped area.

 - High-volume irrigation cannot irrigate more than 60% of the total landscaped area.

 - Root balls are at least 2.5’ on center from the foundation of structure.

 - Trees will provide shade to 30% of the total landscaped area at maturity.